priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-DOC.md

 If the email of the admin(Logged in Applozic Dashboard) is  **jack@gmail.com** and password is **adminLoggedInApplozicDashboard**, then the Apz-Token will be:

-Apz-Token: Basic amFja0BnbWFpbC5jb206YWRtaW5Mb2dnZWRJbkFwcGxvemljRGFzaGJvYXJk
+**Apz-Token**: Basic amFja0BnbWFpbC5jb206YWRtaW5Mb2dnZWRJbkFwcGxvemljRGFzaGJvYXJk

-Apz-AppId: application key of application for which admin want to send message.
+**Apz-AppId**: application key of application for which admin want to send message.

 ****Section-2****